Why Use Reflections to Write A Web Framework

 }

 The framework knows what parameter this API needs.
-And the user know how to use the injected value.
+And the user knows how to use the injected value.
 We are all happy now.

-So stop hate reflections, they are working sometimes.
+So stop hating reflections, they are working sometimes.